Stevecaboose/Lol-Firewall-Fix/README.md

 break youre game.
 These files are not required to run your game.
 They are the culprit for many problems which is why I made this tool to help.

-1. Download jar file
+1. Click on LoL Firewall Fix.
+2. Download as raw.
-2. Click on delete Logitech files.
+3. Click on delete Logitech files.
-3. Done
+4. Done

-Ive included the source code for anyone who would like to make sure that this file does what I claim it does
+Ive included the source code in the "Main" folder for anyone who would like to make sure that this file does what I claim it does

 ----NOTE----